-In the week ending 29 May 2021, the percentage of people testing positive has increased in those aged 35 years and over and in school Year 7 to school Year 11.
-In the same week, the trend in the percentage testing positive is uncertain among those aged two years to school Year 6 and those in school Year 12 to aged 34 years.
+In the week ending 19 June 2021, the percentage of people testing positive increased in those in school Year 12 to age 24 years.
+The percentage of people testing positive increased in those aged 25 to 34 years in the two weeks up to 19 June 2021, but the trend is uncertain in the week ending 19 June 2021.
+In the same week, the trend in the percentage testing positive is uncertain for all other age groups.
 Because of lower positivity rates, caution should be taken in over-interpreting small movements in the latest trends.

-Figure 3: The percentage of people testing positive has increased in those aged 35 years and over and in school Year 7 to school Year 11 in the week ending 29 May 2021
+Figure 3: The percentage of people testing positive increased in those in school Year 12 to age 24 years in the week ending 19 June 2021

-Estimated percentage of the population testing positive for coronavirus (COVID-19) on nose and throat swabs, daily, by age group since 18 April 2021, England
+Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, daily, by age group from 9 May to 19 June 2021, England